ishikag2202/AI-Project/README.md

 ![](image4.jpg)

-## Expectiminimax Algorithm
+## Expectimax Algorithm

-The Expectiminimax algorithm in game theory is a decision-making algorithm used for games with two players (MAX and MIN) and random events (chance nodes).
+The Expectimax Algorithm in game theory is a decision-making algorithm used for games with two players (MAX and MIN) and random events (chance nodes).
 It evaluates a game tree by:

 - Maximizing the payoff at MAX nodes (best move for MAX).
 - Minimizing the payoff at MIN nodes (worst move for MAX).